Example tooltip content.

 Herbie has been on many adventures with Simone, from trips to local shops to bus rides for appointments.
 One challenge Simone faces is navigating crowded department stores, particularly during Christmas shopping, where the busy atmosphere makes it hard to move around quickly.

-Herbie even attended a wedding recently, and it made its way into the wedding photos.
-With a fun personality, Herbie has even been to the Melbourne ‘Star’—and has proof in photos!
+Herbie even attended a wedding recently, andhe made his way into the wedding photos.
+With a fun personality, Herbie has even been to the Melbourne ‘Star’ - and has the photos to prove it!

 Driving with Caution & Inclusion Education

 Simone has faced numerous delays with the NDIS in securing a wheelchair that meets her needs, a story she plans to share at another time.
-Along with her advocacy work, Simone regularly speaks at schools, sharing her story and emphasizing the importance of inclusion.
+Along with her Advocacy work, Simone regularly speaks at schools, sharing her story and emphasising the importance of Inclusion.
 She encourages children to view her wheelchair not as something to fear, but as something human and familiar.
-Herbie isn’t just a chair—it's a character with its own personality, especially when she uses the horn during talks to make things fun.
+Herbie isn’t just a chair, it's a character with it's own personality, especially when she uses the horn during talks to make things fun.

 Simone also highlights Herbie’s speed and agility.
 With a spotlight added to the chair, she can navigate dark or rough terrain, though she always strives to be cautious, recalling her parents' constant reminders to drive carefully.